Survey Junkie Review: Is it worth it for Canadians?

 Is Survey Junkie worth it for Canadians?

 If you’re looking for a get-rich-quick scheme, then Survey Junkie isn’t it.
 Even their website says you will NOT get rich by taking surveys, and we appreciate the transparency.
 But if you find yourself with gaps in your day, downtime on your commute, or a few extra hours on the weekend, then even $10 a week might be worth it for you.
-For others, the time commitment required to even make $10 may not be a worthwhile investment of your time.
+Be aware, however, that there are other more pleasant and paying survey sites.